The General Fund

 The Kenyan Fund

-Since July 2012 through June 2016, The Seed of Abraham has given $25,272 to our now 104 orphans and their six pastor/caretakers living in six different villages around the Kenyan city of Kisii (about 180 miles, or 290 kilometers, west of Nairobi).
+Since July 2012 through December 2016, The Seed of Abraham has given 28,642 to our now 103 orphans and their six pastor/caretakers living in six different villages around the Kenyan city of Kisii (about 180 miles or 290 kilometers west of Nairobi).
 The money is generally used for food and clothing.
 These children don’t live in orphanages, but instead live with the pastor and his wife.
 (Can you imagine having ten to twenty children living with you, and feeding and teaching them the Way of the Lord, along with your own children?)
-We would like to feed them properly (give them more funds for food and also clothes), and build some orphanages for them.
+We would like to feed them properly (give them more funds for food and also clothes), and build some orphanages or just simple buildings for them so the orphans don't have to sleep on the floor of the pastors.
 Avram and Ruti desire to go and live there and help with the orphans and the orphanages and the teaching and loving of the children and the pastors and their flock.
-Avram and Ruti are waiting upon the Lord and His timing.
-There are other basic needs beside food, clothing and shelter, like bathrooms, beds, bedding, mosquito netting, Bibles for the children and adult congregants, and wells for clean drinking water.
-Here is our giving from July 2012 through 2015:
+They are waiting upon the Lord and His timing.
+There are other basic needs beside food, clothing and shelter, and in 2016 and 2017 we have begun to meet them.
+Today all the children have mosquito netting, no small thanks to Isaac Obara, who contacted malaria and died of it.
+Isaac was just 11 years old.
+The Seed of Abraham has also been able to put in two sets of stalls with four 'toilets' in each set for Pius and his 20 plus children, and in July 2017 we sent funds so that every child and pastor's wife, etc., has a Bible of their own.
+We have also been able to give each pastor a rain-filtering water tank or a well, whichever he preferred.
+This way the children will have clean drinking water.
+We are currently (August 2017) praying and looking to build our first building; a simple structure of three rooms; one for the boys and one for the girls and one for the couple chaperone, who will live in-between the boys and girls' room.
+This will be for the orphans of Charles, and we're also praying about beds for the children, so they don't have to sleep on the floor.
+Here is our giving from July 2012 through 2016:

 On Feb.
 1st, 2016, Sammy wrote: